Over the last decade, we’ve seen a lot of disruption in the world of work.

 From the COVID-19 pandemic haffecting flexible working, rising business costs, and talent shortages—it’s clear HR has had to evolve to keep up.

 No longer does HR act simply as a basic function, but it has grown to become a long-term consideration for leaders when they’re developing retention, hiring, growth, and business development strategies.
 As a report from McKinsey says, HR’s future role in work is as relevant to success as R&D, sales, or production.

 So, why is HR the key to success?

 On top of becoming a more strategic function, HR is still the basic and fundamental backbone of business.

-It drives performance and benefits your workforce across multiple areas including central operations, culture, leadership, staff wellbeing and training.
+It drives performance and benefits your workforce across multiple areas including central operations, culture, leadership, and staff training.

-Staff who have their wellbeing, training, and contractual working needs looked after are more likely to be happier and more productive.
+Staff who have their training requirements and working needs looked after are more likely to be happier and more productive.
 And with HR-compliant procedures and processes they can follow to raise concerns—you can build the foundation for a good working relationship based on mutual trust.

 However, like anything, when you’re busy or focused on other business areas—sometimes HR gets taken for granted…